M. Boele van Hensbroek

 Background: Due to the potential risk of iron supplementation in iron replete children, it is important to properly identify children who may require iron supplementation.
 However, assessment of the iron status has proven to be difficult, especially in children living in areas with high infection pressure (including malaria).

 Aims and Methods: Biochemical iron markers were compared to bone marrow iron findings in 381 Malawian children with severe anaemia.

-a proxy for iron stores.
+Conclusion: TfR-F index incorporated the high sensitivity of sTfR, a proxy for cellular iron need, and the high specificity of ferritin, a proxy for iron stores.
 In areas with a high infection pressure, the TfR-F index best predicted iron deficiency.
 However, in settings where diagnostic tests are limited, MCHC may be an acceptable alternative screening test.

 - go to publisher's site